Portishead Railway: Subsequent history

-Connection to the Bristol Harbour lines

-By Act of Parliament of 1897, the GWR was authorised to make a connection between the branch and the Bristol Harbour Railway, and also with the north side of the Floating Harbour, following agreement with the Corporation of Bristol.
+By the Bristol Dock Act 1897 (60 & 61 Vict. c. ciii), the GWR was authorised to make a connection between the branch and the Bristol Harbour Railway, also with the north side of the Floating Harbour following agreement with the Corporation of Bristol.
 These lines were completed to Canons Marsh and, via the water-hydraulic powered Ashton Swing Bridge to Wapping Wharf, opening to goods traffic on 4 October 1906, together with the West Loop at Ashton Gate, facing Exeter.

 Closure

 Passenger services were discontinued in 1964 as part of the Reshaping of British Railways report.
 Freight was discontinued in 1981 but the railway was not dismantled.
 In 1985 a series of steam excursions ran along the line as part of the "GW150" celebrations.
 This is thought to be the last commercial use before the line was rebuilt.